A conformal Hopf-Rinow theorem for semi-Riemannian spacetimes: Semi-Riemannian spacetimes

 \begin{thm}[Adams \cite{Ada:spherevfs} and James \cite{Jam:spherevfs}] The $n$-dimensional unit sphere $\mathbb{S}^n \subseteq \RR^{n+1}$ admits exactly $\nu(n) = 2^c + 8d -1$ linearly independent vector fields, where $c$ and $d$ are given implicitly by $n+1 = (2a +1)2^b$ and $b = c + 4d$ for $a,b,c,d \in \mathbb{Z}$, $0 \leq c \leq 3$. \end{thm}

 Much less is known for general manifolds.
 Let us briefly recall the progress that has been made beyond Theorem \ref{cor:wn} since the 1930s.
 For certain classes of manifolds with particular dimensional restrictions $n$ (often $\operatorname{mod} 4$, spin, etc.) and for small $\nu$ knowledge about characteristic classes provides important necessary conditions.
-Thomas \cite{Tho:vfs} reviews many classical results from the 1950s and 1960s and discusses topological invariants that govern whether one can turn a tangent $\nu$-field with finite singularities into a regular one without singularities and collects restrictions and obstructions for the existence of a tangent $2$-field with singularities.
-See also the later work of Atiyah and Dupont \cite{AtDu,Du:K} from the 1970s, using the Atiyah--Singer Index Theorem, which includes particularly strong results for the existence of tangent $2$- and $3$-fields, and recent results \cite{BDS:cobord} for $\nu \geq 4$ in the general and spin case.
+Thomas \cite{Tho:vfs} reviews many classical results of Atiyah, Bott, Frank, Hirzebruch, Hopf, Kervaire, Mayer, Milnor, Steenrod, Whitehead, Wu and many others from the 1950s and 1960s and discusses topological invariants that govern whether one can turn a tangent $\nu$-field with finite singularities into a regular one without singularities and collects restrictions and obstructions for the existence of a tangent $2$-field with singularities.
+In the 1970s Atiyah and Dupont \cites{AtDu,Du:K} from the 1970s, using the Atiyah--Singer Index Theorem (see also \cite{At}), obtain particularly strong results for the existence of tangent $2$- and $3$-fields for closed oriented manifolds allowing finite singularities.
+See also Crabb and Steer \cite{CrSt} using the same technique and Koschorke \cite{Ko:vflecture} treating these cases for nonorientable closed manifolds using a different approach.
+The more recent paper by B\"okstedt--Dupont--Svane \cite{BDS:cobord} gives a nice overview of known results and for $\nu=4,5,6,7$ (under additional assumptions on $M$ and $n$, such as spin) computes the index, whose vanishing characterizes the existence of a $\nu$-frame, and thereby shows that it is a global invariant.

 Despite the huge amount of fascinating and deep mathematical work that has been carried out on the existence of tangent $\nu$-frames and singularities in the \emph{closed} manifold setting the equivalent problem for and also the topological structure of open (noncompact without boundary) manifolds is much less understood.
 For us the noncompact situation is significantly more important and in the hope to spark some interest in this problem we collect some known constructions and basic ideas that could be useful for analyzing the noncompact problem.